smb374/my-async-rs/book/src/layer/fth/loop.md

 # Poll loop

 After all the stuff defined, there's one more problem remain: Where to call `Reactor::wait()`?

-1. Use a isolated thread specifically for the `Reactor` to do its stuff
+1. Use an isolated thread specifically for the `Reactor` to do its stuff
 2. Use a `Mutex` and make it a global to let workers call it.

-I choose the first one since `Poll::wait()` requires `&mut` unique reference to call, and `check_extra_wakeups` will become a long critical section if there is loads of events that arrives before someone actually need it.
+I choose the first one since `Poll::wait()` requires `&mut` unique reference to call, and `check_extra_wakeups` will become a long critical section if there are loads of events that arrive before someone actually need it.
 The reason that not using main thread to do this is because that the main thread will have `Executor`'s message handling loop running.

 In `Executor` initialization, we set up a `poll_thread`:

 ```rust
 // Executor::new()...
 let poll_thread_handle = thread::Builder::new()